drupal-composer/drupal-project/README.md

 The most popular approach to assembling these parts is using [Drush Make](http://drush.ws/docs/make.txt).

 Meanwhile the PHP Community has gathered around another dependency manager, [Composer](https://getcomposer.org/).
-It is even used for [mangaing dependencies for Drupal 8 Core](https://drupal.org/node/1764330).
+It is even used for [managing dependencies for Drupal 8 Core](https://drupal.org/node/1764330).

 This project aims to be a ressource for using Composer to manage Drupal projects with the same advantages as Drush Make but without the tradeoffs regardless of what version of Drupal being used.